duracelltomi/gtm4wp/readme.txt

 Original script:
 http://cutroni.com/blog/2012/02/21/advanced-content-tracking-with-google-analytics-part-1/

-= Google Ads remarketing =

-Google Tag Manager for WordPress can add each dataLayer variable as a Google Ads remarketing custom parameter list.
-This enables you to build sophisticated remarketing lists.

 = Blacklist & Whitelist Tag Manager tags, triggers and variables =

 To increase website security, you have the option to white- and blacklist tags/triggers/variables.